Paal–Knorr synthesis: Variations

 Several 1,4-dicarbonyl surrogates can be used in place of a 1,4-dicarbonyl.
 While these substitutes have different structures from a 1,4-dicarbonyl, their reactions proceed via mechanisms very similar to that of the Paal-Knorr.

-β-Epoxy carbonyls
+β,γ-Epoxy carbonyls

-β-Epoxy carbonyls have been known to cyclize to furans.
-This procedure can use the β-γ-unsaturated carbonyls as starting materials, which can be epoxidized.
+β,γ-Epoxy carbonyls have been known to cyclize to furans.
+This procedure can use the β-unsaturated carbonyls as starting materials, which can be epoxidized.
 The resulting epoxycarbonyl can be cyclized to a furan under acidic or basic conditions.

-1,4-Diol-2-ynes
+2-Yn-1,4-diols

-1,4-diol-2-yne systems have also been used to do Paal–Knorr chemistry.
-Using palladium, a 1,4-diol-2-yne can be isomerized to the corresponding 1,4-diketone in situ and then dehydrated to the corresponding furan using a dehydration agent.
+2-Yn-1,4-diols systems have also been used to do Paal–Knorr chemistry.
+Using palladium, a 2-yn-1,4-diol can be isomerized to the corresponding 1,4-diketone in situ and then dehydrated to the corresponding furan using a dehydration agent.

 The significance of this variation is in the fact that it increases the scope of the Paal–Knorr by taking advantage of the wealth of acetylene chemistry that exists, specifically that for the generation of propargyl alcohols.